An Inclusive Public Transport System

 champion_poster

 Caring Commuter Champions is a Volunteer Corps initiated by the Caring SG Commuters Committee.
-It is led by Public Transport Council (PTC) Chairman and supported by key industry partners including the Land Transport Authority.
+It is led by Public Transport Council (PTC) Chairman and supported by key industry partners including Land Transport Authority.
 This initiative encourages commuters to show care and offer assistance to those in need during their daily commute on the public transport network.

 Caring Commuter Champion Badge